TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/OSX/InstallNpm.rst

 .. include:: /Includes.rst.txt

 .. index::
-   single: OS X; Yarn installation
+   single: OS X; Npm installation
-   single: Yarn installation; OS X
+   single: Npm installation; OS X

 .. _osx-npm:

 ===================
-Yarn install on OSX
+Npm install on OSX
 ===================

-Head over to https://yarnpkg.com and download the OSX installer.
-It will detect your operating system version and will give you the right downloads right off the bat.
+Head over to https://docs.npmjs.com/cli/ and follow the install instructions.

 Once you have installed it, you can open up the Terminal app which is located under Applications/Utilities on your mac.
-Once in the terminal, type ``yarn -v`` to get the version number of yarn that is currently running on your machine.
+Once in the terminal, type ``npm -v`` to get the version number of npm that is currently running on your machine.